-In addition to the graduate school application and fee, GRE scores, and transcripts, students applying to the MFA program in Creative Writing must also submit the following:
+In addition to the graduate school application and fee, GRE scores, and transcripts, a student applying to the MFA program in Creative Writing must also submit the following:

 - a brief statement on why he/she desires an MFA in Creative Writing.

-- applicants must have at least two upper-level undergraduate courses in Creative Writing on their transcripts.
+- at least two upper-level undergraduate courses in Creative Writing on his/her transcript.

-Up to 9 credits of graduate work from other accredited institutions may be transferable, pending approval of the Writing Department Chair and the Dean of the Graduate School.
-Students admitted with a master’s degree in Creative Writing (or a closely related area) may transfer up to 15 hours of graduate coursework, subject to the approval of the Graduate Dean and Writing Department Chair.
+Up to 9 credits of graduate work from other accredited institutions may be transferable, pending approval of the chair of the Department of Writing and the dean of the Graduate School.
+Students admitted with a master's degree in Creative Writing (or a closely related area) may transfer up to 15 hours of graduate coursework, subject to the approval of the dean of the Graduate School and chair of the Department of Writing.
 All transfer hours must be in courses for which an equivalent graduate course exists at UCA.
 Students may be requested to provide support materials, including relevant course syllabi.
 Thesis hours may not be transferred.

 In accordance with the Graduate Bulletin, a minimum of 24 hours credit in residence at UCA is required.

 The Master of Fine Arts in Creative Writing is a three-year, 60 credit hour terminal degree.
 It includes 42 hours of core coursework (including 9 credits of thesis work) and 15 hours of electives from the list below.
 Full time students are expected to take nine credits a semester.

 MFA students must take 45 hours from the list below.
 Generally, each course listed below is 3 credits.

 Advanced Forms and Theory Courses – 6 hours